 This Columbia Mantel fireplace transformation project was a complete success!
 Our clients wanted to soften the obnoxious presence of their protruding fireplace.
 We recommended a somewhat paradoxical solution: let's make it bigger.

 At the time of this fireplace upgrade our Seattle Mantel was just a concept.
-This project allowed us to apply some more modern finishes like cove crown and angled panel mould to one of our more traditionally styled Los Angeles Mantel.
+But this project allowed us to apply some more modern finishes like cove crown and angled panel mould to one of our more traditionally styled Los Angeles Mantel.

-This Bachelor Pad was full of edgy decor and modern furniture, so we thought it only fitting to compliment the aesthetic with a striking mantelpiece that would act as a statement of it's own, but wouldn't distract attention away from the other prominent features in the space.
-When all was said and done, we were happy to contribute both an architectural feature as well as an unanticipated catwalk.
+The setting was full of edgy decor and modern furniture, so we thought it only fitting to compliment the aesthetic with a striking mantelpiece that would act as a statement of it's own, but wouldn't distract attention away from the other prominent features in the space.
+We were thrilled to contribute both an architectural feature - and an unanticipated catwalk.

 We have to hand it to these special clients; they had a vision!
 Unhappy with their behemoth of a fireplace jutting out aggressively into their living space, they began a conversation with us to solve both the look and usefulness (or lack thereof) of this prominent wall in their home.
 After a few conversations it became clear that they were on a noble quest for both form and function, beauty and utility, and that we would have to reach deep into our bag of tricks to oblige!

 We hadn't a clue while installing this Seattle Mantel that our clients were such superior decorators!
 Prior to the mantel installation, the fireplace failed to capture the charm, form, and function of this fireplace/built-in cabinet combination wall.
-With no wood mantel surround centering the built-in cabinets, these details seemed distant and disconnected from each other.
+With no wood mantel centering the built-in cabinets, these details seemed distant and disconnected from one another.

 Yet adding this modern fireplace surround did wonders in solving this visual disconnect.
 The mantel reaches from side to side and essentially connects the shelving units in space.
-Also, the paint finish adds just the right pop of bright white to liven up the room; which is especially impactful when contrasted with dark stained floors!
+Also, the paint finish adds just the right pop of bright white to liven up the room; which is especially stunning when contrasted to dark stained floors!

-We see this type of fireplace all the time - bumped out into the room with recessed spaces on either side, and a 'builder's grade' fireplace mantel in the middle - just passing as a complete fireplace setup.
-While some people are content with the bare minimum, we say, "Nay!"
+We see this type of fireplace all the time - bumped out into the room with recessed spaces on either side, and a 'builder's grade' fireplace mantel in the middle - barely passing as a complete fireplace setup.
+While some people are content with the bare minimum, we say, 'Nay.'

 Our client wanted to keep things modern and forward thinking so we same up with a custom design which is now known as our Clybourn Mantel.
 In this case, we also put together some matching side cabinets to house cable boxes and other multimedia devices.
 Another Accolade project that serves in both form and function!!